semoglou/Retail-Store-Sales-Forecasting/README.md

 ***

 ### Achievement 🏆
-Achieved the lowest error metrics across all models, setting a new standard of excellence in sales forecasting during my internship.
+Achieved the highest R² Score and lowest error metrics across all models, setting a new standard of excellence in sales forecasting during my internship.